-The historic flooding of Nashville in May 2010 was an unsettling reminder to business owners that disasters can and do happen.
+There's no shortage of unsettling reminders to business owners that disasters can and do happen.
 For a small business in particular, picking up the pieces and starting to serve customers again can be especially difficult after a major disruption.
 An estimated 25 percent of businesses never reopen their doors following a major disaster, according to the Institute for Business & Home Safety.

 Most companies have insurance policies designed to cover the more obvious financial ramifications of incidents like fires, floods, or hurricanes.
 What insurance won't protect, however, is your reputation or market share, particularly if the disaster is specific to your business, such as a fire in your office building.
 Customers are likely to go to your competitors when you fail to provide products or services and are unable to notify them.